 China’s Government Bans CNN.
 Here’s How to Watch the channel SafelyLast Updated by Chase Williams on October 07, 2019

 When it comes to websites censored by the Chinese government, there are few bigger targets than CNN.com.
 The US-based 24-hour-a-day news channel has covered events in China since its inception in the 1980s, providing coverage of some of the nation’s biggest black eyes, notably the Tiananmen Square protests of 1989.
-It is therefore not surprising that the Western news organization’s website has been banned in China; the same holds true of other well-regarded standouts of the industry, including the BBC, New York Times, and Wall Street Journal.

 What is the Process of How a VPN Works?